cms-opendata-workshop/workshop2022-lesson-docker/_episodes/03-docker-for-cms-opendata.md

 This opens a bash shell where you can type your commands.
 Edit files in the `cms_open_data_root` directory on your local computer, but run the commands in the container.

 For graphics, on native Linux, use X11-forwarding.
-On other systems, use VNC that is installed in the container and start the graphics windows with `vnc_start`.
+On other systems, use VNC that is installed in the container and start the graphics windows with `start_vnc`.
 Open the browser window in the address given at the start message ([http://127.0.0.1:6080/vnc.html](http://127.0.0.1:6080/vnc.html)) with the default VNC password is `cms.cern`.
 It shows an empty screen to start with and all graphics will pop up there.

 Type `exit` to leave the container, and if you have started VNC, stop it first: